LeYapson/Abdel_Run/README.md

 # Abdel-Run

-Abdel_Run is an exciting endless runner game that combines traditional jumping mechanics with advanced pathfinding and artificial intelligence to challenge players in unique ways.
+Abdel_Run is an exciting endless runner game based on the game geometry dash that combines traditional jumping mechanics with advanced pathfinding and artificial intelligence to challenge players in unique ways.